14223 Acting Sergeant Archibald Stanley Johnson, Royal Engineers

 On 29th September 1919, Archibald Stanley Johnson married Cissie Mary Hall at Berkhamsted Register Office.
 Archibald, 29, of the York Hotel, George Street, Ryde was then a Lance Corporal in the Royal Engineers while Cissie, 26, was a Lady’s Companion.
 She was the daughter of Simon Hall, a Tailor and her address is given as 38 Little Gaddesden, the Johnson family address.
-Electoral Registers then show that Archibald and Cissie settled in Elson, Alverstoke, Hampshire where their first daughter Yvonne Rosalind was born at 2 Aurora Cottages on 7th September 1920.
+Electoral Registers then show that Archibald and Cissie settled in Elson, Alverstoke, Hampshire.
+At that time, Archibald was stationed at Haslar Barracks, Alverstoke, Gosport.
+Their first daughter Yvonne Rosalind Mary was then born at 2 Aurora Cottages, Elson on 7th September 1920.

 Archibald continued to serve in the Royal Engineers and the family had moved to 7 Cross Lane, Frimley Green near Aldershot by the time his second daughter Peggy was born at the Louise Margaret Hospital, Aldershot on 18th October 1922.
 She was followed by Eileen (Aileen) Teresa Ann, born on 13th August 1924 and their son Gordon Stanley Kevin, born on 6th January 1926.
 At that time, Archibald was still serving with the Royal Engineers and Gordon was born at sea aboard the “Derbyshire” while his parents were en route from Rangoon, Burma, to Gibraltar.
 He was subsequently baptised in the Catholic Cathedral, Gibraltar on 24th January 1926.